stevebooks/ReactInMotion/README.md

 # ReactInMotion
 Demo app showing how to integrate React Native into RubyMotion.
 This is a simple proof of concept repository.
-It also contains an xCode version and an Android version of the same project so you can compare implementation details.
+It also contains an xCode version and an Android version of the same project so you can compare implementation differences.

 ## Install
 1. Install RubyMotion